victorporof/firefox-restartless-template/README.md

 }
 ```

-Take a look at [this wiki](https://developer.mozilla.org/en-US/docs/Tools/DevToolsColors) for the recommended color pallete used by default throughout the Firefox developer tools.
+Take a look at [this wiki](https://developer.mozilla.org/en-US/docs/Tools/DevToolsColors) for the recommended pallete used by default throughout the Firefox developer tools.
+Try using those colors for a consistent look and feel.

 ## Making the add-on work for remote targets